Mammals and birds

 Leader: Nigel Goodgame (TBC)

-Travel to China is currently not advised by the UK government as the country is on the "amber list".
+Travel to China is currently not advised by the UK government as the country is on the "amber list" and the border is currently closed for tourism.
 Hopefully this will be possible in 2022 without too many restrictions and until there is greater clarity we do not recommend making bookings.

 We are delighted to announce plans for another small group (6 participants) tour to Sichuan to look for some of the special mammals and birds in this part of China.
 After several previously and highly successful WildWings trips, we intend to return again in late 2022 with the emphasis being to find some of China’s most enigmatic mammals, hopefully including Red Panda, Pallas’s and Chinese Desert Cat, Asiatic, Hog and Chinese Ferret Badgers, Tibetan Fox, Wolf, Golden Takin and Chinese Serow.